leonardoo210399/N3mo-Blog_Portfolio/src/content/blog/leetcode-problem-15/index.md

 ### 2. Hash Table Approach

-Another approach to solving the 3Sum problem involves using a hash table to store complement values.
+Another approach to solving the 3 Sum problem involves using a hash table to store complement values.
 This method is useful when the array elements have a wider range.

 **Algorithm:**
 1. Initialize an empty hash table.